AI-Powered Hiring: The Quiet Shift Redefining Competitive Advantage

 Repetitive Work Is Moving to Automation

-Korn Ferry’s How AI in Recruiting Is Reshaping Hiring analysis highlights that AI can improve almost every stage of talent acquisition, from forecasting hiring needs and sourcing candidates to interview scheduling and onboarding, saving recruitment teams roughly 20% of their weekly workload.
+Korn Ferry's analysis highlights that AI can improve almost every stage of talent acquisition, from forecasting hiring needs and sourcing candidates to interview scheduling and onboarding, saving recruitment teams roughly 20% of their weekly workload.

 • subjectivity increases